-Productivity growth does not register in studies on the economy on the aggregative level.
-Estimates of total factor productivity growth, such as those undertaken by Hooley [1975] and Cororaton [2001], present discouraging results especially for the more recent periods in Philippine economic performance.
+Productivity growth does not register in studies on the the economy on the aggregative level.
+Estimates of total factor productivity growth, such as those undertaken by Hooley (1975), Cororaton (2001), present discouraging results especially for the more recent periods in Philippine economic performance.
 Total productivity growth has been low, even negative, in these more recent periods.
-This bleak record underlies the failure also of the factor markets to contribute efficiently to output.
-The over-regulated labor market partly accounts for this result.
+This bleak record of underlies the failure also of the factor markets to contribute efficiently to output.
+In the case of the labor market, the discussion of its over-regulated partly accounts for this result.

 These different models of industrial management have produced high rates of productivity in other settings.
-The productivity growth numbers in studies of Japan, South Korea, Taiwan, and even the other East Asian countries indicate that similar styles of industrial management have produced high productivity growth rates in those countries.
-What holds back these styles of management in being more productive when transported to the Philippine context?
+The productivity growth numbers in studies of Japan, South Korea, Taiwan, and even the other

+East Asian countries, indicate that similar styles of industrial management have produced high productivity growth rates in those countries.
+What holds back these styles of management in being more productive when transported in the Philippine context?

 The explanation could be tied up with the excess supply of labor.
-Firms find it easy to get new workers because of the large number of workers applying for work at the going wage rate mandated by the government.
+Firms find it easy to get new workers because of the large amount of workers applying for work at the going wage rate mandated by the government.
 Labor policies on employment explain why the excess labor supply continues.
 They have not been focused on creating employment but on raising welfare standards and dealing with government initiated measures to raise incomes and wages.

-2.2.11.
-The labor market and the effects of domestic procurement for foreign investments
+The labor market and the effects of a domestic procurement for foreign investments

 The productivity and growth of companies depends on the network of support industries that are part of the supply chain.
-In a survey of Japanese foreign direct investment across Asian countries, undertaken by the Japan External Trade Organization, (see JETRO [2002]), it is reported that Japanese firms located in the Philippines have a low percentage of purchases from other suppliers in the domestic market.
+In a survey of Japanese foreign direct investment across Asian countries, undertaken by the Japan External Trade Organization, [see JETRO (2002)], it is reported that Japanese firms located in the Philippines have a low percentage of purchasing from other suppliers in the domestic market.
 This survey covered 1,519 Japanese companies located in ASEAN countries, South Korea, Taiwan, China, Hong Kong and India.

-Of 150 Japanese company respondents located in the Philippines, only 26 companies which are mainly located in the larger Manila and Cebu, or 17 percent of these respondents, buy requirements to the extent of 51 percent or more of their raw material inputs locally.
-The same survey has shown that that Malaysia, Singapore, and Thailand have reported that between 40 percent and 49 percent of their companies have local procurement ratios of 51 percent or more.
+Of 150 Japanese company respondents located in the Philippines, only 26 companies which are mainly located in the larger Manila and Cebu, or 17 percent of these respondents, buy requirements to the extent of 51 percent or more of their raw materials inputs locally.
+The same survey has shown that that Malaysia, Singapore, and Thailand in ASEAN have reported that between 40 percent and 49 percent of their companies have local procurement ratios of 51 percent or more.
 Half of the respondents in Taiwan and 47 percent of the 384 respondents located in China said that more than 51 percent of their raw material requirements are bought from factories and suppliers located in the host country.

 In short, of these countries, the Philippines has a low procurement ratio and the room for improvement is very large if the government takes an aggressive stance in the invitations of foreign direct investments.
 The implication of this finding is that the Philippines needs to develop support industries in critical investment sectors where Japanese investments are already located.
 This is essential in improving the competitiveness of existing Japanese companies already located in the country.
 It will also attract more investments from that country and also from other countries.
-The analysis here would be relevant for other types of investments from any country including those from Korea, Taiwan, the United States and other countries.
+The analysis here would be relevant for other types of investments from any country including those from Korea, Taiwan, United States and other countries.